Kilarin/compassgps/README.md

 To turn a marked map back into a blank map, just put it into the crafting grid.

+Thanks to some nice code by Miner59 you can now mount a map on a wall!
+If you can dig on the position where the map is placed, you can take the map, otherwise you can add the bookmark saved in the map in your compassgps.
+This will make it possible on a multiplayer server to mount maps that everyone can use.

 ---------------------

 The code is kinda a mess, because I was learning a lot of new things while working on it.
 I hope to do a clean up on it sometime in the near future, but I wanted to release it now so some people could start testing it.
 Please do not hesitate to offer critiques, criticism, or coding advice.
 I'm new to lua and minetest and could use the help.